Categories

 There are a number of ways to mitigate the potential repercussions of a DUI charge with the help of one of the top DUI defense attorneys in Clearwater, including taking a plea bargain, completing a rehabilitation program, or working to have your DUI charge reduced to reckless driving.
 By requesting to amend the charge from DUI to reckless driving, you’ll significantly lower the maximum penalty of jail time, the stigma associated with the charge, the minimum mandatory fine, and possibility for job termination and increase in insurance rates.
 Additionally, if you are convicted of reckless driving and then later arrested and convicted of a DUI, you would be deemed a first-time offender.
 If you have any questions about having your charges reduced to reckless driving, obtaining a hardship license, or requesting a formal administrative hearing, don’t hesitate to give us a call.

-For a free consultation with one of the best DUI defense lawyers in Clearwater, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with one of the best DUI defense lawyers in Clearwater, please contact The Law Office of Timothy Sullivan today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.